JENebel/nebulang/README.md

     let bar = false

 ## Functions
+The simplest use of a function looks like this:

+    fun add(a: int, b: int) = a + b;
+    add(5, 10)
+    //Returns 15

-Functions can be declared anywhere in a block, and it will always be available in that scope.
-That means that the following will work fine:
+Functions can be declared anywhere, and it will always be available in that scope. <br>

-    foo(7);
-    fun foo(a: int) = a * 2
-    //Returns 14

 This also ensures both self-recursion and mutual recursion.

 A function can acces all variables declared before the declaration of the function AND the calling location.

-Functions can also be called before it is declared, but in that case the function needs a type annotation, to enable type checks in recursive functions.
+As mentioned functions can be called before it is declared, but in that case the function needs a type annotation.
+This is to enable type checks in recursive functions.

-The example also illustrates that there is no need for a block if the function is a single statement.
+Here is an example of mutually recursive functions that accesses the variable 'g'

+    let g = 0;
+    bar(10);
+    fun bar(n: int): unit = {
+        g += 1;
+        if(n>0) baz(n);
+    }
+    fun baz(n: int): unit = {
+        g += n;
+        if(n>0) bar(n-1);
+    }
+    g

 <br>
 Type annotations are needed for function parameters, but it is optional for the return type.